hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 ## Terraform Variables and ServiceNow Variable Sets

-ServiceNow has the concept of a Variable Set which is a collection of ServiceNow Variables that can be referenced in a workflow from a Service Catalog item.
+ServiceNow has the concept of a Variable Set which is a collection of ServiceNow Variables that can be referenced in a Flow from a Service Catalog item.
 The Terraform Integration codebase can create [Terraform Variables and Terraform Environment Variables](../../workspaces/variables.html) via the API using the `tf_variable.createVariablesFromSet()` function.

 This function looks for variables following these conventions: